Seeing & Looking

 Traditionally, haiku poets wrote about nature and our oneness with its winds, seas and sensations.
 Sometimes serious, often comic – haiku began with scholars in China, and spread widely in Japan.
 Visually, it was usually a single vertical line of text on the page.
 It did not rhyme.
 The theme often referenced a season of the year.

 Haiku went far beyond scholarly writing.
 Long called the “wordless poem,” haiku was a way of life, often linked to spiritual practice.
 Poets and common folk alike wrote haiku to praise nature, and to open the mind and heart.
-Matsuo Basho, the best known haiku poet, was a Japanese samurai who devoted his spiritual life to writing masterful haiku poetry.
-My own haiku is but a poor, pale shadow of the master.
+Matsuo Basho (1644-1694), the best known haiku poet, was a Japanese samurai who devoted his spiritual life to writing masterful haiku poetry.

 Haiku Present : wit and human nature

-Since Basho’s time (1644-1694), Western writers have more recently altered haiku’s structure and content.
+Since Basho’s time, Western writers have more recently altered haiku’s structure and content.
 Jack Kerouac wrote haiku.
 Richard Wright, African-American author of Native Son, also wrote a series of haiku.
+Haiku appeals to a spectrum of people with its differing forms.
+There is haiga, tanka, renga, choka and many other forms.

 Not all haiku is serious, and today it may not follow a set number of syllables.
 As an example of modern haiku, George Swede's haiku sparkles with wit: